Martin Heidegger and Nazism: The Farias and Faye controversies

-Heidegger's Antisemitism
+Heidegger's antisemitism

 Support

 Emmanuel Faye claims Heidegger criticized the "Jewification" ("Verjudung") of German universities in 1916 and in 1929, and favored instead the promotion of the "German race" ("die deutsche Rasse").
 Faye also claims that Heidegger said of Spinoza that he was "ein Fremdkörper in der Philosophie", a "foreign body in philosophy" – according to Faye, Fremdkörper was a term that belonged to Nazi vocabulary and not to classical German.
 This quote is not to be found in Heidegger's writings, and Rüdiger Safranski reports that Heidegger in the 1930s defended Spinoza during a lecture, arguing that if Spinoza's philosophy is Jewish, then the whole of philosophy from Leibniz to Hegel is Jewish as well.

 Farias states that the widow of Ernst Cassirer claimed she had heard of Heidegger's "inclination to anti-Semitism" by 1929.
-Farias says that in June 1933, Karl Jaspers criticized The Protocols of the Elders of Zion, a propaganda book supporting anti-Semitic conspiracy theories, and Jaspers recalled much later that Heidegger had responded: "But there is a dangerous international alliance of Jews."
+Farias says that in June 1933, Karl Jaspers criticized The Protocols of the Elders of Zion, a propaganda book supporting antisemitic conspiracy theories, and Jaspers recalled much later that Heidegger had responded: "But there is a dangerous international alliance of Jews."

 Heidegger commented on the Nazi identification of Judaism and Communism in 1936, writing that:

 The final form of Marxism [...] has essentially nothing to do with either Judaism or even with Russia; if somewhere a non-developed spiritualism is still slumbering, it is in the Russian people; Bolshevism is originally Western; it is a European possibility: the emergence of the masses, industry, technology, the extinction of Christianity; but inasmuch as the dominance of reason as an equalizing of everyone is but the consequence of Christianity and as the latter is fundamentally of Jewish origin (cf. Nietzsche's thought on the slave revolt with respect to morality), Bolshevism is in fact Jewish; but then Christianity is also fundamentally Bolshevist!

-First published in 2014, Heidegger's Black Notebooks, written between 1931 and 1970, contain several anti-semitic statements, leading to more re-evaluation of the issue.
+First published in 2014, Heidegger's Black Notebooks, written between 1931 and 1970, contain several antisemitic statements, leading to more re-evaluation of the issue.
 Adam Knowles documents the deep ties between Heidegger's philosophy of language and völkisch antisemitism in the Black Notebooks.